The fool who continues to follow in the footsteps of a fool

 Although Reagan’s conservative views are often attributed to Barry Goldwater, who lost the 1964 presidential election to Lyndon Johnson, Goldwater never expressed contempt for the poor.
-In contrast, Rand hated the poor and mediocre, for the simple reason that it was this segment of society that was championed and glorified by the communists.
+In contrast, Rand hated the poor and mediocre, for the simple reason that it was this segment of society that was glorified and championed by the communists.
 For Rand, the communists embodied everything that is bad and evil in the world; they were the diabolical enemy that she spent her entire adult life attacking, denouncing, and vilifying.
-Similarly, Reagan denounced the Soviet Union as the “Evil Empire.”
+Similarly, Reagan denounced the Soviet Union as “an evil empire.”

 Capitalism: The Unknown Ideal, p.
 42.

 After Rand vehemently denounced Reagan in 1981, it became even less likely that he would publicly acknowledge her influence on his beliefs about economics and the proper role of government.

 The Voice of Reason, chapter 4: Who Is the Final Authority in Ethics?